Close

 The Delirium Brief by Charles Stross

-Placeholder of -98 The Laundry is the secret British government agency dedicated to protecting the world from unspeakable horrors from beyond spacetime.
+opens in a new windowPoster Placeholder of - 65 The Laundry is the secret British government agency dedicated to protecting the world from unspeakable horrors from beyond spacetime.
 Now, following the invasion of Yorkshire by the Host of Air and Darkness, the Laundry’s existence has become public, and Bob Howard is being trotted out on TV to answer pointed questions about elven asylum seekers.
 What neither Bob nor his managers have foreseen is that their organization has earned the attention of a horror far more terrifying than any demon: a British government looking for public services to privatize.

 The Devil’s Half Mile by Paddy Hirsch